WardLT/applied-ai-for-materials/README.md

 - [Molecular property prediction](./molecular-property-prediction): How physics, chemistry and machine learning fit together
   - Topics: Kernel and graph methods, chemoinformatics
 - Supervised learning for inorganics: The importance of microstructure, composition and processing
-  - Topics: Representations for inorganic materials, coping with processing varation
+  - Topics: Representations for inorganic materials, coping with processing variation
 - Generative methods for materials: Augmenting human creativity with AI
   - Topics: Generative Adversarial Networks, Reinforcement Learning, Autoencoders
 - Bayesian parameter estimation: Greater certainty in using physics-based models